Small Laundry Room Ideas

 DIY a Wall Mounted Drying Rack

 If a foldable drying rack isn’t in the cards for you, a DIY wall-mounted one might be.
 This is a great way to utilize that vertical space that we talked about.
-Having a drying rack that you can simply fold up into the wall is ideal for a small laundry room.
+Having a drying rack that you can simply fold up into the wall is an ideal, functional laundry room design element.

 Add a Tension Rod for Hanging

 Another option for hanging is to add a tension rod across the top of the washer and dryer.
 A tension rod is a very simple and affordable addition to a laundry room.
-It’s a better option for a rental home than the previously mentioned mounted drying rack because it’s a temporary solution for laundry drying.
+It can be a better option for a rental home than the previously mentioned mounted drying rack because it’s a temporary solution for laundry drying.
+Additionally, I like having a rod to hang clothes on after hand washing.
+Sometimes you don’t want to pull out the full drying rack when you’ve only got a piece or two of clothing.
+Having a place to hang dry clean clothes is great.

 Get a Slim Laundry Hamper That Can Fit Between Washer and Dryer

-A slim hamper that can easily slide between the washer and dryer frees up other ground space in a small laundry room.
+Do you have a problem with clothes ending up on your tiny laundry room floor?
+I didn’t think I had space for a hamper until I found this slim one.
+A slim hamper that can easily slide between the washer and dryer frees up the space on your laundry room floor.
+No more piles of dirty clothes in your small laundry area!
 I used one like this in my laundry room and it fits perfectly between the washer and dryer.
 I love it because it doesn’t take up the already limited space in the small laundry room.
-This would also be ideal in a laundry closet that has zero extra floor space.
+This would also be ideal in a laundry room layout that doesn’t have a lot of extra floor space or counter space.

 Use an Over-the-Door Hanging Ironing Board Holder